 RESOLVED, United Technologies Corp (UTX) shareholders request that our board take each step necessary so that each voting requirement in our charter, bylaws and governing documents that calls for a greater than simple majority of votes cast be eliminated, and replaced by a requirement for a majority of the votes cast for and against applicable proposals, or a simple majority in compliance with applicable laws.
 This simple majority standard of votes cast for and against would apply to all matters unless shareholders have approved higher thresholds, or applicable laws or stock exchange regulations dictate otherwise.
-It is important that our company take each step necessary to avoid a failed vote on this proposal topic.
+It is important that our company take each step necessary to adopt this proposal topic.
+It is proposal topic.

 Shareowners are willing to pay a premium for shares of companies that have excellent corporate governance.
-Supermajority voting requirements have been found to be one of six entrenching mechanisms that are negatively related to company performance according to "what Matters in Corporate Governance" by Lucien Bebchuk, Alma Cohen and Allen Ferrell of the Harvard Law School (https://papers.ssrn.com/sol3/papers.cfm? abstract\id=593423).
+Supermajority voting requirements have been found to be one of six entrenching mechanisms that are negatively related to company performance according to "what Matters in Corporate Governance" by Lucien Bebchuk, Alma Cohen and Allen Ferrell of the Harvard Law School (https://papers.srn.com/sol3/papers.cfm?abstract_id=593423).